Daxncars16/vscode-docs/docs/editor/vscode-web.md

 ---
 # Visual Studio Code for the Web

-Visual Studio Code for the Web provides a free, zero-install Microsoft Visual Studio Code experience running entirely in your browser, allowing you to quickly and safely browse source code repositories and make lightweight code changes.
-To get started, go to **[https://vscode.dev](https://vscode.dev)** in your browser.
+Visual Studio Code for the Web provides a free, zero-install online visual Studio Code experience running entirely in your browser, allowing you to quickly and safely browse source code repositories and make lightweight code changes.
+To get started, go to **[https://vscode.dev](https://vscode.dev)** in any browser.

 VS Code for the Web has many of the features of VS Code Desktop that you love, including search and syntax highlighting while browsing and editing, along with extension support to work on your codebase and make simpler edits.
 In addition to opening repositories, forks, and pull requests from source control providers like GitHub and Azure Repos (in preview), you can also work with code that is stored on your local machine.
+It is also for iPad.

 VS Code for the Web runs entirely in your web browser, so there are certain limitations compared to the desktop experience, which you can read more about [below](#limitations).